valimised/ivxv/Documentation/en/protocols/04-seadistus.rst

 The list of choices includes data on the candidates (at elections) or answers (at referendums).
-At elections, the list includes not only the candidate’s data but also the name of their electoral list.
+At elections, the list includes not only the candidate’s data but also the name of their political party.

 There are two systemic differences at elections that are visible to voters during online voting:

 #.
 At referendums, voters do not choose between the candidates of political
-   parties, but answer "yes" or "no" to specific questions
+   parties, but answer "yes" or "no" to the referendum question;

 #.
 At Riigikogu, local government and European Parliament elections, voters vote
-   for one candidate, who may or may not belong to a larger party/list
+   for one candidate, who may or may not belong to a political party/list.

 The protocol suite encodes the voter’s possible choices in the district as a numerical value of up to 11 characters, which is encoded in the list of choices